-Katherine attended Harvey Mudd College in Claremont, California, where she graduated with a Bachelor of Science in biology.
+Katherine attended Harvey Mudd College in Claremont, California, where she graduated in 2000 with a Bachelor of Science degree in biology.
 Her Master of Science degree, also in biology, is from California State University in Sacramento.
 Her thesis was on bacterial contamination of drinking water in rural Ghana.

 Katherine’s home church is Mt.
 Tamalpais United Methodist Church in Mill Valley, California.
-She has been involved in the life of the church in many ways: serving with the California-Nevada Annual Conference’s delegation to General Conference, the conference’s Board of Church and Society, the Golden Gate District Council on Ministries, and as a local church volunteer organizing mission trips.
+She has been involved in the life of the church in many capacities, including in the California-Nevada Annual Conference delegation to General Conference, service on theconference Board of Church and Society and the Golden Gate District Council on Ministries, and as a local church organizer of volunteer mission trips.

 Beware of internet property rental scams and other similar scams using missionary names.